SpenceKonde/megaTinyCore/megaavr/extras/Errata.md

 **Workaround:** None

 **megaTinyCore note:** I had assumed this annoying behavior was intended.
-It is present in literally every part that has a CCL in all silicon revisions available as of July 2021
+But no, it's not.
+Apparently this behavior was not intended, and they apparently accidentally put a second interlock they didn't want in.
+Took a long time to get fixed, and tinies with this fixed are not yet available.

 #### Connecting LUTs in Linked Mode Requires OUTEN Set to '1'
 Connecting the LUTs in linked mode requires `LUTnCTRLA.OUTEN` set to '1' for the LUT providing the input source.